THIS ARTICLE INCLUDES A FREE PRINTABLE

 Squeeze the abdomen and chest next and gently release.
 Notice the wave of relaxation moving through you.

-Now slowly draw both hands into fists and squeeze tightly for about 5 seconds then release.
+Now slowly draw both hands into fists and squeeze tightly for about five seconds then release.
 Point your arms and hands out straight while squeezing tightly then releasing next.

-Gently move your head from side to side 2-3 times and then relax.
+Gently move your head from side to side two to three times and then relax.

 If you would like to, you can continue this activity back down the body for more relaxation.

 This activity grounds you into the physical body and it's a great way to practice mindfulness.
-The tensing and relaxing of the muscles of the body helps release the strain and stress of the day helping your child get a wonderful night's rest.
+The tensing and relaxing of the body's muscles helps release the strain and stress of the day helping your child get a wonderful night's rest.

-Any everyday act can be used to practice mindfulness.
+Everyday acts can be turned into mindfulness exercises for kids.
 You and your child can be engaged in mindfulness in the midst of any ordinary activity, which, in essence, really makes it an extraordinary activity.

 From walking outside and going on a safari, to shaking a glitter jar or tensing and relaxing muscles, there is no limit when it comes to practicing mindfulness.